Catholic Social Action

 elsewhere in the Americas.

-Records of a research and social advocacy organization, funded by the United Way and the Archdiocese of Milwaukee, which served as the urban affairs office for the Archdiocese and conducted lengthy investigations of nursing homes and "redlining" by financial institutions.
-Included are subject and project files, reports, and publications.
+Records of an advocacy and research organization, funded by the United Way and the Archdiocese of Milwaukee, which served as the urban affairs office for the Archdiocese from its founding in 1966 until its dissolution at the end of 1983.
+Included are subject and project files, reports, and publications documenting the group's approach to community organizing and its stance on social issues, such as the lending practices of area financial institutions, and the conflicts this engendered.

 CULLEN, MICHAEL D., PAPERS, 1942, 1953-present, 5.0 feet.